-Monitoring of the effectiveness of the Company's internal control and risk management systems: The Committee has been informed of, inter alia, the result of the updating of the company's Risk Map, and of the Prevention of Criminal Offences Protocol (result of the assessment of the effectiveness of the related controls).
+Monitoring of the effectiveness of the Company's internal control and risk management systems: The Committee has been informed of, inter alia, the result of the updating of the company's Risk Map, and of the Crime Prevention Protocol.

 Monitoring of financial and non-financial information: The process for preparing and submitting the mandatory financial and non-financial information to the Board of Directors, the recommendations and proposals aimed at safeguarding its integrity and review of the company annual accounts (including the Corporate Governance Annual Report) and the monitoring of compliance with legal requirements and the appropriate application of generally accepted accounting principles have been monitored and assessed.